Plumsail/forms-docs/SharePoint/how-to/language.rst

 Introduction
 --------------------------------------------------
 Modern SharePoint sites support large amount of languages.
-In your company, you might have users with different language preferences, all working on the same site.
+In your company, you might have users with different language preferences working on the same site.

+.. note:: Make sure the desired language is available on your site, before designing a form for it.

 |pic1|

-.. |pic1| image:: ../images/how-to/language/languages.png
+.. |pic1| image:: ../images/how-to/language/how-to-language-available-languages.png
-   :alt: Language settings
+   :alt: Available languages

 Plumsail Forms can support multiple languages for each form with a little bit of work.